-If your hoster provides a Quick Install option of WordPress you are a lucky man!
+If your hoster provides a Quick Install option of WordPress (SiteGround includes this option) you are a lucky man!
 No coding or file editing is needed - just one click from hosting control panel and the WordPress platform is already at your service.

 Unfortunately, this solution does not always fit your needs.
 For example, you want to build a website on a local host first and then move it to the live one.
 Most of professional developers work this way.

 In both cases the process of installation is the same:

 - WordPress archive is installed on your server

 - Database is needed to save all the website changes

 - And the last thing is to connect this database with your site with the help of wp-config.php file located in the root folder of WordPress CMS.